jletienne-evolytics/capstone_1/10_bonus.md

 # Bonus

-If you got this far, you may have a so what feeling.
+If you got this far, you may have a "so what" feeling.
 What exactly did we accomplish.

 Well before, we had no data.
 And no we have production ready data in `prod_data\final_teams.csv`